-Dugald MacBrayne, trusteeDugald, originally from Scotland, arrived in New Zealand in 1982.
-He has a background in heavy engineering manufacturing and is presently General Manager of an Auckland based company which imports and makes high pressure water pumps, pumping systems and industrial vacuum cleaners.
+Dugald, originally from Scotland, arrived in New Zealand in 1982.
+He has a background in heavy engineering manufacturing and is pleased to be able to say that he retired about 3 years ago.
+However, he is as busy now as he has ever been!
 He and his wife, Christine have two daughters, the elder one, Kim, lives and works in London and Mandy, who has Rett, stays at home to make sure Mum and Dad behave themselves.
-Outside of work and family Dugald plays (very poor) golf and enjoys boating.
+Beyond family activities, Dugald plays (very poor) golf and enjoys boating.

 Mark lives in Auckland with his wife Jean, and their 3 children Emma, Harriet and Nicholas.
 Harriet is a young adult with Rett Syndrome who was born in Wellington, grew up in Auckland and has lived in Singapore with Mum and Dad.
 The family returned to Auckland in 2016.

 Mark has worked in the private and public sector and has experience in a range of governance roles and trustee organisations mainly in the disability sector.
 Mark has had a long- term commitment to Rett girls, young adults and their families and works closely with fellow trustees to raise awareness and support the Rett community in NZ.